GoogleCloudPlatform/terraform-sample-tools/README.md

-# Magic Modules - Terraform Tools
+# Magic Modules - Terraform Automation Tools

-The Magic Modules Terraform Tools (`tftools`) are utilities written in Python3 for Terraform developers who want to develop and test Terraform snippets in [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).
+The Magic Modules Terraform Automation Tools (`tftools`) are utilities written in Python3 for Terraform developers who want to develop and test Terraform snippets in [Magic Modules](https://github.com/GoogleCloudPlatform/magic-modules).

 > This repo in development mode.
 To contribute to this repo, see the [contributing guidelines](CONTRIBUTING.md).